-We reserve the right to apply conditions and sanctions on an ATC and / or any centre personnel, including independent tutors, assessors and IQAs which we have determined as having an issue of non-compliance to ensure certification of learners is accurate and reliable and that the standards of our certifications and qualifications are maintained.
+We reserve the right to apply conditions and sanctions on an ATC and / or any centre personnel, including independent tutors, assessors, markers and IQAs which we have determined as having an issue of non-compliance to ensure certification of learners is accurate and reliable and that the standards of our certifications and qualifications are maintained.

 Nonetheless Safety Training Awards aims to ensure that the application of sanctions is a last resort and through our approach to ATC support and management, and the creation of appropriate action plans, we will work with centres (who are primarily responsible for any independent tutors, assessors and IQA’s they employ or sub-contract) to prevent situations arising that would warrant a sanction being imposed.

 If there are any concerns about a potential issue of Non-Compliance, then Safety Training Awards and / or the allocated EQA will complete a risk assessment to determine the level of risk involved and the security of the certification.

 If sanctions are required then we will not hesitate to apply them, with the sanction(s) being applied depending on our determination of the nature and severity of the non-compliance.
 Below is a list of example situations where we, having determined that there is an issue of non-compliance, may decide that it is appropriate to impose a sanction.
 These are only indicative and are not meant to form an exhaustive list: